lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 this Metrics SDK, exemplars will be annotated with the TraceID and SpanID of the traced context.

 Collection of metric exemplars are off by default.
-Exemplars are recommended for use with Histograms, especially, and also with monotonic counters.
-Exemplars are recommended for use with Counter, Histogram, and (synchronous) Gauge instruments.
+The `sdkinstrument.Performance.ExemplarsEnabled` field can be used to enable exemplars by default.
+This field may be set to a number of exemplars to collect by default for all Counter and Histogram instruments.

-Exemplars can be configured using the `aggregator.Config.Exemplar` structure, or with a hint like:
+Exemplars can also be configured using the `aggregator.Config.Exemplar` structure, or with a hint like:

 ```